AlgorithmiKee/notes/Machine_Learning/flow_model.md

 Remarks:

-* The 2nd equation follows from $\det(A^{-1}) = \det(A)^{-1}$.
 * In 1D case, the formula simplifies to
     $$
     p_X(x)
     = p_Z\left( z \right) \cdot \left\vert f'(z) \right\vert^{-1}, \quad
     z = f^{-1}(x)
     $$
-* If $f$ is sufficiently expressive, it pushes the simple base distribution to a complex one.
-Conversely, $f^{-1}$ pushes a complex distribution back to a simpler one.
+* Typically, the base distribution is standard Gaussian.
+If $f$ is sufficiently expressive, it pushes the Gaussian base distribution to a complex one.
+Conversely, the inverse $f^{-1}$ **normalizes** a complex distribution $p_X$ back to a standard Gaussian.
+This normalizing property is where the term *normalizing* flow comes from.
     $$
     \begin{align}
     p_X = f_\sharp p_Z, \quad p_Z = [f^{-1}]_\sharp p_X
     \end{align}
     $$

-Applying change of variable rule requires

-* Computing the inverse $f^{-1}$.
-* Computing the Jacobian determinant, which typically costs $O(d^3)$ time unless $f$ has special structure.
+* Computing the Jacobian determinant typically costs $O(d^3)$ time unless $f$ has special structure.
 The computation is infeasible in higher dimension.

-Therefore, while every flow induces a valid push-forward distribution, a flow is called a ***normalizing flow*** only when its inverse and Jacobian determinant can be evaluated efficiently.
-Normalizing flows often use flows with diagonal, triangular, or other structured Jacobians.
+While every flow has the normalizing property, the term ***normalizing flow*** is usually reserved for flows whose inverse and Jacobian determinant can be computed efficiently.
+Popular choices are detailed [here]().

 ### The Learning Problem